-To excel at becoming a highly paid expert, it's important to lay the groundwork, which all stems from education-based marketing.
-Try these three tactics for becoming a household name in your industry.
+To excel at becoming a highly paid expert, it's important to lay the groundwork, which can stem from education-based marketing.
+Consider trying these three tactics that may help you become an expert in your industry.

-Publishing is an excellent way to claim authority in your field, says Linda Scott, owner of eFrog Press, a one-stop shop for entrepreneurs who want to self-publish.
+Publishing can be an excellent way to claim authority in your field and become the go-to expert, says Linda Scott, owner of eFrog Press, a one-stop shop for entrepreneurs who want to self-publish.

-Create categories for your blogs and keep adding detailed posts, and you’ll soon have enough chapters to put together a book.
+If you create categories for your blogs and keep adding detailed posts, you may soon have enough chapters to put together a book.
 “When you can say you have literally 'written the book' on a subject in your field, you immediately gain expert status," Scott says.
 “Forevermore, 'author' will be added to your introductions at conferences and speaking engagements.
-Reviews on Amazon and Barnes & Noble will further increase your credibility and exposure, and posting your book cover on your website is a subtle reminder to all who visit that you know what you're talking about."
+Online reviews on Amazon and Barnes & Noble will further increase your credibility and exposure, and posting your book cover on your website is a subtle reminder to all who visit that you know what you're talking about."

-Speaking is another opportunity to establish yourself as an expert—so accept every chance you're given to present.
-Also, host your own live events, both online and off-line.
-It’s ideal if clients and customers actually hear you speak, but it's just as nearly beneficial if people know you regularly speak on your chosen topic.
+Speaking is another opportunity to establish yourself as an expert—so consider accepting every chance you're given to present.
+Also, try hosting your own live events, both online and offline.
+It can help if clients and customers actually hear you speak, but it's almost as beneficial if people are aware that you regularly speak on your chosen topic.

 In addition to public speaking, Marsh advises, "share educational tidbits, tips or lessons through video blogs or vlogs.
 The combination of your storytelling or speaking style, along with value-added tips, can solidify your image as an expert.
 It used to be that this opportunity only came through being interviewed on television, but sharing through video messaging is now affordable, easy and under your control.
 The result is educational, informative tips that are shareable by consumers."

-When you present, always take your book with you, Scott adds.
-“Bookmark a short, interesting passage to read aloud.
-If your book is a work-in-progress, or even if it's still in the conceptual stage, remind audiences of your expert status by saying ‘In my upcoming book on ... ’ “
+Whenever and wherever you present, always take your book with you, Scott adds.
+“Bookmark a short, interesting passage to read aloud, either on the podcast or during your speaking engagement.
+If your book is a work-in-progress, or even if it's still in the conceptual stage, remind audiences of your expert status by saying, 'In my upcoming book on ...'"

-It's possible that the current setup of your business may not lend itself to you becoming an expert, which means you'll need to shake things up a bit by rebranding or refocusing your business.
-For example, if you've spent 20 years in the carpet cleaning business and want to launch yourself as an authority, you could reposition yourself as a carpet cleaning expert who teaches other carpet cleaners how to run a successful business, Allen explains.
+It's possible that the current setup of your business may not lend itself to you becoming an expert.
+This may mean you'll need to shake things up a bit by rebranding or refocusing your business.
+For example, if you've spent 20 years in the carpet cleaning business and want to launch yourself as an authority and become an expert, you could reposition yourself as a carpet cleaning expert who teaches other carpet cleaners how to run a successful business, Allen explains.
 “Essentially," she says, "you take off one hat—running a carpet cleaning business day to day—and put on another hat as a thought leader and expert."